-"Secret President," "first woman to run the government" - so legend has labeled a first lady whose role gained unusual significance when her husband suffered prolonged and disabling illness.
+“Secret president,” “first woman to the woman to run the government”—some historians have labeled a first lady whose role gained unusual significance when her husband suffered prolonged and disabling illness.
 A happy, protected childhood and first marriage had prepared Edith Wilson for the duties of helpmate and hostess; widowhood had taught her something of business matters.

-By a quirk of fate and a chain of friendships, she met the bereaved President Wilson, still mourning for his first wife.
-A man who depended on feminine companionship, the lonely Wilson took an instant liking to Mrs. Galt.
+By a quirk of fate and a chain of friendships, Mrs. Galt met the bereaved president, still mourning profoundly for his first wife Ellen.
+A man who depended on feminine companionship, the lonely Wilson took an instant liking to Mrs. Galt, charming and intelligent.
 Admiration changed swiftly to love.
-They were married privately on December 18, 1915, at her home; and after they returned from a brief honeymoon in Virginia, their happiness made a vivid impression on their friends and White House staff.
+In proposing to her, he made the poignant statement that “in this place time is not measured by weeks, or months, or years, but by deep human experiences.”
+They were married privately on December 18, 1915, at her home; and after they returned from a brief honeymoon in Virginia, their happiness made a vivid impression on heir friends and White House staff.

 In 1921, the Wilsons retired to a comfortable home in Washington, where he died three years later.
-A highly respected figure in the society of the capital, Mrs. Wilson lived on to ride in President Kennedy's inaugural parade.
-She died later in 1961: on December 28, the anniversary of her famous husband's birth.
+A highly respected figure in the society of the capital, Mrs. Wilson lived on to ride in President John F. Kennedy’s inaugural parade.
+She died on December 28, 1961, the anniversary of her famous husband’s birth.

 You Might Also Like